"Neurofibromatosis Type 1" – What Is It?

 What Is Known About the Development of "Neurofibromatosis Type 1"?

-Neurofibromatosis is a genetic disease caused by a mutation, i.e., a change in the genetic material.
+Neurofibromatosis is a genetic disease caused by a pathogenic variant, i.e., a change in the genetic material.
 The affected gene codes for neurofibromin, a protein important in tumor suppression.
 It counteracts the development of tumors.
 The absence of neurofibromin, therefore, increases the risk of cancer.

 Is There Any Form of Treatment Available?